Bougival Accord

 The Bougival Accord (Accord de Bougival) of 2025 is an agreement between the French Republic, New Caledonian pro-independence activists, and New Caledonian loyalists, following the 2024 crisis in the archipelago.
 It was signed on 12 July 2025 in Bougival, France, by Manuel Valls, Minister of the Overseas, and by various leaders of the New Caledonian political parties.
-The official name of the agreement is the Agreement Project of the Future of New Caledonia (Projet d'accord sur l'avenir de la Nouvelle-Calédonie).
+The official name of the agreement is the Project on an Agreement about the Future of New Caledonia (Projet d'accord sur l'avenir de la Nouvelle-Calédonie).

 The agreement will have to be enshrined into the French Constitution by the parliament, and then, in February 2026, validated by a local referendum.
+However, the local referendum has been delayed indefinitely.

 If accepted, the Bougival Accord will replace the Nouméa Accord and officially recognise a "State of New Caledonia" inside of France, giving the special collectivity the status of an associated state.
 Residents will have both French and New Caledonian nationalities.
 The Congress of New Caledonia will adopt a new "fundamental law".
 The French state will transfer some of its power to New Caledonia, including in diplomacy.

+The agreement was expanded upon and further clarified in January 2026 with the adoption of the Elysée-Oudinot Accord.
+However, negotiations regarding the Bougival/Elysée-Oudinot Accords have since stalled.

+Context

+The Bougival Accord was the result of ten days of negotiations between pro-independence and loyalist parties conducted under conditions of strict confidentiality at a hotel in the city of Bougival, on the outskirts of Paris.
+Those talks were convened by French President Emmanuel Macron after an earlier series of negotiations, held between February and May 2025, had failed to yield an agreement.
+After opening the summit on 2 July 2025, Macron handed day-to-day management of the talks to Minister for Overseas Manuel Valls.
+In his opening address, Macron stressed the need to restore New Caledonia's economy, which had been brought to its knees by destructive and deadly riots that erupted in May 2024.
+The Bougival summit was widely described at the time as a "summit of last chance."
+In 2024, following the riots, France had granted more than one billion euros in loans to allow New Caledonia's key public institutions to remain operational.

+Signatories

+The accord was signed by almost twenty politicians drawn from both pro-independence and pro-France parties.
+Among the loyalist signatories were Nicolas Metzdorf, Sonia Backès, and Gil Brial.
+The pro-independence Kanak and Socialist National Liberation Front (FLNKS) was represented at the negotiating table by its chief negotiator Emmanuel Tjibaou.
+Victor Tutugoro of the Union Nationale pour l'Indépendance–Union Progressiste en Mélanésie also took part as one of the negotiators.
+Following the signing, President Macron received all delegation members at the Élysée Palace to congratulate them on their achievement.